weicheng112/assignment7/README.md

 # assignment7
-using user class to run this code the more detialed explaination is above the class
+Using user class to run this code the more detialed explaination is above the class

 Normally, all the test and main work!